Melaku05/Docker/docker-for-djagno/first-virtual-then-dockerize/firsts~.md

 FROM python:3.8

 # Set environment variables
-ENV PYTHONDONTWRITEBYTECODE 1
-ENV PYTHONUNBUFFERED 1
+ENV PIP_DISABLE_PIP_VERSION_CHECK 1   disables an automatic check for pip updates each time ENV PYTHONDONTWRITEBYTECODE 1 Python will not try to write .pyc files ENV PYTHONUNBUFFERED 1 ensures our console output is not buffered by Docker

 # Set work directory
 WORKDIR /code